Terms of Trade

 10.4 For new dwellings the Client shall from the date that the Works are due to be commenced until the date that the Works are completed keep the Works insured against loss or damage.
 The insurance policy shall be in the names of the Client and the mortgagee (if any).
 Such cover shall also be maintained after completion if any defects require rectification by the Builder and until such time as those Works have been completed.

-11. Surplus Materials
+11. Surplus and Demolition Materials

 (a) only suitable new Materials will be used; and

 (b) demolished Materials remain the Client's property and remain the Clients responsibility to dispose of; and

 (b) demolition of the Clients existing structure to enable Works, will be done without desire or care to save any salvagable materials in a condition suitable for re-use or sale by the Client, unless requested by the Client in writing prior to the beginning of Works.
 If the Client has not given the Builder a written request to salvage certain existing Materials, there is no liability for the Builder to pay for any damage to or loss of such Materials; and